 Cookies do not typically contain any information that personally identifies a user, but personal information that we store about you may be linked to the information stored in and obtained from cookies.

 The cookies that we use relate to authentication, status, personalisation, security, advertising (Google, Facebook, Bing) and analysis.
-A full list of the cookies that we use and their purpose can we requested by email to [email protected]
+A full list of the cookies that we use and their purpose can we can we requested by email to [email protected].

 We will retain your personal data as follows: